AnaHristian/intro_to_machine_learning/README.md

 ## Regression

-Use regression to predict financial data for Enron employees and associates in the [`regressions_enron_data`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/regressions_enron_data.ipynb) Jupyter Notebook.
+Model continuous data using linear regression and use regression to predict financial data for Enron employees and associates in the [`regressions_enron_data`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/regressions_enron_data.ipynb) Jupyter Notebook.